Autodesk Maya vs Blender - Comparison Guide

 • The technical flexibility will be useful on the occasion of various productions.

-• What happens if the software you have chosen is taken off the market? (as happened with Softimage)
+• What happens if the software you’ve chosen is discontinued, like Softimage was?

-This simple guide will help you discover the differences between two of the most popular 3D drawing programs that are available today, Blender and Autodesk Maya, so, without further ado, let’s dive into it!
+This simple guide will help you discover the differences between two of the most popular 3D drawing programs available today, Blender and Autodesk Maya.
+If you’re also curious about how Blender stacks up against other industry-leading software, you might find our Blender vs Houdini comparison insightful.
+Now, without further ado, let’s dive into it!

 Photo by Xiaole Tao on Unsplash